 Alesia has a BS degree in Elementary Education from Georgetown College and a Master’s Degree in School Counseling as well as licensure in Clinical Mental Health Counseling both through the University of Dayton.
 In addition to mental health counseling, her background includes experience as a teacher and school counselor in a public school setting.
-She lives in the Dayton area and has five children.

 Her counseling interests include: Christian counseling; trauma and abuse; PTSD; women’s issues including pregnancy, miscarriage or infant loss; grief counseling; family issues; parenting issues; anxiety; depression; and other mental health concerns.
 She sees herself as a partner in the journey towards healing and believes that healing begins as one is being heard.

 Alesia counsels teens, college age and adults in individual couples or family sessions.

 Alesia has lived in the Springboro area for over 20 years and is a busy sports mom who enjoys road trips to watch her kids.

 Samantha earned her Bachelor’s degree in Psychology from Miami University (Oxford) and her Master’s degree in Clinical Mental Health Counseling at Walden University.
 By applying a holistic approach with emphasis on person-centered and solution-focused perspectives, she works closely with clients in order to assist them in reaching their goals and their highest potential through self-growth.
 She believes that a strong client-counselor relationship is crucial to the success of counseling.

 Samantha enjoys working with a diverse clientele of adults, teens, and children struggling with issues including, but not limited to: anxiety, grief, LGBTQ+ issues, self-esteem issues, social skills, sexuality issues, and preteen/teen social and life skills.
 She is open to individual, couple, and family sessions.